How to minimise regrowth risk in water towers and large reservoirs by mixing optimisation - Part I

 A day in the life of a water tower

-PS: wastewater treatment plants have very similar yet mirrored influent flow rate patterns.
+P.S: wastewater treatment plants have similar but mirrored influent flow rate patterns.

-Delivering safe and high-quality drinking water is the mission of Pidpa, one of the large drinking water companies in Flanders (Belgium),operating in the Antwerp region.
-Water towers play important storage and distribution roles in some areas.
-Given their large volumes (100s to 3000m³),it is worth asking the following question:
+Pidpa's mission is to deliver safe and high-quality drinking water.
+It's one of the large drinking water companies in Flanders (Belgium),operating in the Antwerp region.
+Water towers play an important storage and distribution role in some areas.
+Given their large volumes (100s to 3000m³), it is worth asking the following question:

 What are the mixing dynamics inside a water tower throughout the day and week, and is there a way we can minimise the risk on ‘water aging’ by optimising the water tower’s operation and/or design?